ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 Once that change is merged into the main branch, a new tag on the repo gets created.
 That tag is a version number following the [standard](https://semver.org/) major.minor.patch.
 TODO: update with tagging process requirements (changelog, etc.)

-ConfigSync is not configured to observe the main branch, instead, it is configured to watch a specific tag.
+ConfigSync is not configured to observe the main branch, instead, it is configured to watch a specific tag on the `Infra` repo.
 If you want to get your new version in effect for DEV, UAT or PROD, you need to change that tag inside the `ConfigSync` repo.

 That full process is illustrated in this diagram

 ![gitops](img/gitops-ssc.png)

+TODO: provide an example

 ### Repositories naming convention